Ace-s-Barbershop/Ace-Barbershop-Website-Tests/README.md

 ## Setup
 1. First make sure you are on a Windows Operating Systems and that you have Google Chrome downloaded
-2. Next make sure you have terminal or powershell.
-If not download using links above in tools
+2. Make sure you have Command Prompt, Terminal, or Powershell.
+If not, download Powershell using links above in tools.
 3. Download Python3.
 Please follow the link provided in the tools.
 4. Pull the GitHub repository provided in the tools to your local machine.
 5. Open Command Prompt/Terminal/Powershell and go to the directory of the pulled GitHub repository (Powershell link available in tools).
 Make sure you are on the correct path (Path to the test files).
-  - Example:
+  - For example, a directory path in Command Prompt/Terminal/Powershell could be:
     ```
     C:\Users\user\Desktop\Ace-Barbershop-Website-Tests>
     ```
-6. Then make sure you install selenium, webdriver_manager, and packaging.
-To install those plug ins
+6. In the correct directory path, make sure you install selenium, webdriver_manager, and packaging.
+To install those plugins:
   - For example, in Command Prompt/Terminal/Powershell:
     ```
     C:\Users\user\Desktop\Ace-Barbershop-Website-Tests>pip3 install selenium==4.50